 1079: Berengar of Tours is forced to recant his views challenging the church's teachings on the Eucharist.
 This event showcases the church's authority in dictating how the Bible should be interpreted.
 1096-1291AD: The Crusades Series of religious wars sanctioned by the Latin Church to reclaim holy lands.
 1095-1099: The First Crusade is launched in part to reclaim Jerusalem from Muslim rule.
 Jerusalem is captured in 1099.
 1098-1179: Hildegard of Bingen, A German abbess, visionary, and polymath, Hildegard claims to have visions from a young age.
 Her extensive writings and compositions have made her a significant figure in Christian mysticism.
-She is consulted by and advises bishops, popes, and kings, suggesting her insights were respected during her recorded stigmatic; received the stigmata re- 1261: Byzantines reclaim the city from the sembling the wounds of Christ.
+She is consulted by and advises bishops, popes, and kings, suggesting her insights were respected during her lifetime.
+11th-13th Century Cathars/Albigenses:

-11th-13th Century Cathars/Albigenses: Seen in Southern France, these groups, possibly extending Bogomilism, criticized the Catholic Church's greed and corruption.
+Seen in Southern France, these groups, possibly extending Bogomilism, criticized the Catholic Church's greed and corruption.
 Following Jesus in the New Testament, the Cathar leaders lived simply and emphasized a personal divine connection, practicing a unique form of adult baptism.
 But were heavily persecuted.
 1181-1226: St. Francis of Assisi.
-Founder of the Franciscan order, focused on poverty,

-1141-1209: Life of Ahmad al-Rifa'i, who 1291: Fall of Acre, the last Crusader promoted practices like communal dhikr (remembrance of God), which may evoke comparisons to Christian liturgical worship.

-1147-1149: Second Crusade ends in failure for the "Holy" Roman Empire.
+Founder of the Franciscan order, focused on poverty, compassion, and connection to nature.
+First recorded stigmatic; received the stigmata resembling the wounds of Christ.
+1141-1209: Life of Ahmad al-Rifa'i, who promoted practices like communal dhikr (remembrance of God), which may evoke comparisons to Christian liturgical worship.
+1147-1149: Second Crusade ends in failure - for the "Holy" Roman Empire.
 1187: Saladin captures Jerusalem from the Crusaders.
-He was known for his justice. mercy, compassion, charity, respect for other religions and ethical conduct.

-1170-80: Peter Waldo commissioned a cleric from Lyon to translate the New Testament into the vernacular "Romance" (Franco-Provençal) Waldensians: Started by Peter Waldo around 1173 in Lyon, this group emphasized following Jesus's teachings particularly on simple living and poverty, vernacular Bible reading, and lay preaching.
+He was known for his justice, - mercy, compassion, charity, respect for other religions and ethical conduct.
+1170-80: - Peter Waldo commissioned a cleric from Lyon to translate the New Testament into the vernacular "Romance" (Franco-Provençal) Waldensians: Started by - Peter Waldo around 1173 in Lyon, this group emphasized following Jesus's teachings particularly on simple living and poverty, vernacular Bible reading, and lay preaching.
 They criticized the Catholic Church's luxury and veneration practices, focusing on a direct relationship with God.
-Despite persecution, they endured.

-1199: Pope Innocent III, banned secret meetings (which he labeled as occultis conventiculis, or "hidden assemblies") in which the Bible was freely discussed.
+Despite perse- - meetings (which he labeled as occultis conventiculis, or "hidden assemblies") in which the Bible was freely discussed.
 1200s: The Fourth Lateran Council (1215) places restrictions on lay preaching and Bible reading, mostly to combat heresy.
+This is 1199: Pope Innocent III, banned secret cution, they endured.
-This is one of the more formal steps to keep the Bible away from common interpretation.

-13th Century The Inquisition begins: Church courts set up to suppress heresy.

-1204: Crusaders sack Constantinople and establish the Latin Empire.

-1207-1273: Life of Rumi, whose Mathnawi and other works have universally appealed for their emphasis on divine love and oneness with God.

-German mystic and a Beguine, she writes "The Flowing Light of the Godhead," emphasizing the importance of a personal relationship with God.
-Her ideas face some including levitation during prayer. resistance from the Church.

-is believed to have shone with a radiant light so much so that the sisters in her room had to shield their eyes.
+- one of the more formal steps to keep the Bible away from common interpretation.
+13th Century The Inquisition begins: Church courts set up to suppress heresy. - 1204: Crusaders sack Constantinople and establish the Latin Empire. - 1207-1273: Life of Rumi, whose Mathnawi and other works have universally appealed for their emphasis on divine love and one- - ness with God.
+1215-1297: Mechthild of Magdeburg, A German mystic and a Beguine, she writes - "The Flowing Light of the Godhead," emphasizing the importance of a personal relationship with God.
+Her ideas face some resistance from the Church.
+1194-1253: St. Clare of Assisi, Founder of the Poor Clares.
+While lying ill in 1252, she - is believed to have shone with a radiant light so much so that the sisters in her room had to shield their eyes.
 Indicating she achieved divinization and a notable level of transfiguration.

-Latin Empire.

-stronghold in the Holy Land.
+1261: Byzantines reclaim the city from the Latin Empire.
+Fall of Acre, the last Crusader 1291: stronghold in the Holy Land.

-1300AD-Renaissance 1600AD

-14th Century:
+1300AD- 1600AD14th Century: